cheng-chang/mind/README.md

-# Understand human mind through code
+# How does human mind work?

 ## How to make decisions